seancorfield/honeysql/doc/clause-reference.md

 ## with, with-recursive

+These provide CTE support for several databases.
+In the most common form, the argument to
-These provide CTE support for SQL Server.
-The argument to `:with` (or `:with-recursive`) is a sequences of pairs, each of a result set name (or description) and either of; a basic SQL statement, a string, a keyword or a symbol.
+`:with` (or `:with-recursive`) is a sequences of pairs, each of a result set name (or description) and either of; a basic SQL statement, a string, a keyword or a symbol.